migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-06-07 Fri: This week, I completed the task of broadcasting vote power across the network.
+I also resolved a panic issue during unsuccessful node termination that could potentially lead to state corruption.
+Additionally, I implemented a PoC for the HotStuff chained protocol, aiming to understand the differences between Harmony's implementation and HotStuff's approach.

+---

 2024-05-31 Fri: This week, Soph and I have been testing the crosslink fix on the devnet.
 It successfully synchronized all missing crosslinks, so we have moved further testing to the testnet.
 Additionally, I am continuing to work on leader broadcasting vote power through the network.
 This will enable us to debug the network even when we lack information about the leader.

 ---